Ashley00/CS5350/README.md

 primal.py is to run the SVM in primal form\
 dual.py is to run the SVM in dual form\
 The dual.py might take around 1 hour to run and print all the results

+#### For HW5-NeuralNetwork:
+nn.py contains functions that do forward-pass, back-propagation, training neural network, and make predictions